Due to technical issues with the IRAMS system on Wednesday 9 June, the submission deadline has been extended to noon on Thursday 10 June.

 Awards may be held for up to 18 months.
-Applicants may apply for an extension (via IRAMS) if the activity is unavoidably delayed, but if such a request is not made prior to the end date of the award then unspent funds will be reclaimed automatically at the end of the award period and returned to the John Fell Fund.
+Applicants are encouraged to allow additional time for the completion of their activity given the continuing nature of the COVID-19 pandemic and to avoid additional administration post award.
+Applicants may apply for an extension if the activity is unavoidably delayed (via IRAMS), but if such a request is not made prior to the end date of the award then unspent funds will be reclaimed automatically at the end of the award period and returned to the fund.

 Awards are made for the purposes outlined in the application only.
 Any changes to the proposed use of the funds must be approved in advance, via a request to the Research Services John Fell Fund team (email@example.com).
 If the costs of the proposed activities are lower than outlined in the application, any unspent funds will be reclaimed at the end of the award and returned to the fund.